-A geophysical survey of the Site, using GPR survey techniques, will be completed based on the findings of the Phase I ESA (Heartland, 2016).
-A site-specific health and safety plan (HASP) has been developed for use during implementation of the geophysical survey is provided in Appendix A.
+The sampling and analytical approach for soil is based on the findings of a Phase I ESA (Heartland, 2016).
+A site-specific HASP has been developed for use during implementation of soil assessment work and is provided in Appendix A.